The Name Game: What You Call Your Business Can Make or Break It

-So don’t take the unnecessary risk of taking a shortcut and rushing this process.
-It can cost you much more time, money, and social capital in the form of reputation damage well into the future.
+So don't take the unnecessary risk of taking a shortcut and rushing this process.
+Just like business web hosting – it can cost you much more time, money, and social capital in the form of reputation damage well into the future.
 This could cause you to completely change your name later on down the road.
 Even worse, you might just have to shut down shop and start anew.

 Instead, carefully consider the following suggestions, tips, and tricks so you can come up with the best name for your business while avoiding common mistakes that entrepreneurs make.